Birthday Calculator

 Birthstones are gemstones that are associated with each month of the Gregorian calendar and are often worn as jewelry.
 Each stone has a unique significance and historical background, believed to bring good luck, health, and protection to the wearer.
 The concept of birthstones can be traced back to ancient civilizations, where gemstones were valued not only for their beauty but also for their supposed mystical properties.

 The idea of birthstones is believed to have biblical roots, originating from the breastplate of Aaron described in the Book of Exodus, which contained twelve gemstones representing the tribes of Israel.
-This connection evolved over centuries, with the stones eventually being linked to the twelve signs of the zodiac and later to the twelve months of the year.
+This connection evolved over centuries, with the stones eventually being linked to the twelve signs of the zodiac, and later to the twelve months of the year.

-• January: Garnet - Symbolizes trust and friendship.
+• Garnet (January): Symbolizes trust and friendship.

-• February: Amethyst - Known for its beautiful purple color and is thought to promote clarity and tranquility.
+• Amethyst (February): Known for its beautiful purple color and is thought to promote clarity and tranquility.

-• April: Diamond - Associated with strength, love, and eternity.
+• Diamond (April): Associated with strength, love, and eternity.

-• May: Emerald - Symbolizes rebirth and love.
+• Emerald (May): Symbolizes rebirth and love.

-• July: Ruby - Represents love, health, and wisdom.
+• Ruby (July): Represents love, health, and wisdom.

 In various cultures, birthstones have been embraced for their decorative and symbolic value.
 They are popular gifts for birthdays, graduations, and other celebrations.
 Many people wear birthstone jewelry as a form of personal expression and as a way to connect with their birth month.